Psalms For Life

 Psalm 15

-The Torah calls us to be holy in God’s strength, never in our own.
-This psalm essentially asks what it means to be in union with our gracious and holy Redeemer God.
+The Torah called God’s people to be holy in God’s strength, never their own.
+This psalm essentially states what it means to be in union with our gracious and holy Redeemer God.

 A David psalm.